Reactive-Network/reactive-hardhat-demos/contracts/approval-magic/README.md

 > IGN405: The next nonce for <your wallet> should be X, but is X + 1
 > ```
 >
-> wait 30 seconds and run the same deployment command again .
+> wait 30 seconds and run the same deployment command again.

 ### Step 2 — Deploy to Reactive